veandco/go-sdl2/README.md

 __Why does my program crash randomly?__
 Putting `runtime.LockOSThread()` at the start of your main() usually solves the problem.
 We will reimplement parts of go-sdl2 in different way so this doesn't happen in the future.

+UPDATE: Recent update added a call queue system where you can put thread-sensitive code and have it called synchronously on the same OS thread.
+See the `render_queue` example to see how it works.

 __Why can't SDL_mixer seem to play MP3 audio file?__
 Your installed SDL_mixer probably doesn't support MP3 file.
 You will need to compile smpeg and SDL_mixer from source with the MP3 option enabled.
 You can find smpeg in the `external` directory of SDL_mixer.
 Refer to issue [#148](https://github.com/veandco/go-sdl2/issues/148) for instructions.